Haṃsa Free School of Hatha Yoga

 • Increase of the available energy and improvement of the ability to use it.

 We find ourselves with more resources and this allows us to cope with multiple needs and maintain the state of health: we all know how diseases, regardless of their nature and cause, have the ability to root in us when we are in a state of weakness or debilitation.
 More importantly, we learn how to use this resource of extra energy, that is, to direct it where it is most needed.
 The energy is indirectly directed, for example, a greater sensitivity makes us aware of the need for a pause for rest, for a certain food, for sheltering ourselves from the cold, quickly resolving a contrast or something else.
-We adopt a corrective behavior when the dissonance begins to manifest itself, before it has become an important problem, and this makes it much easier and energetically cheaper to stay healthy, also avoiding the wear and tear of physical structures and psychic potentials.
+We adopt a corrective behavior when the dissonance begins to manifest itself, before it has become an important problem, and this makes it much easier and energetically efficient to stay healthy, also avoiding the wear and tear of physical structures and psychic potentials.
 Greater sensitivity and experience also allows us to voluntarily direct energy, through specific techniques that we will be able to identify intuitively.
 This requires some practice but is within everyone’s reach.

 As a consequence of what has been said above, it is clear that Yoga is primarily effective as a prevention discipline: Yoga helps us stay healthy.
 Regarding overt dissonances is particularly effective in all those disorders that, although of a certain gravity, have not yet deeply damaged organs or compromised vital functions.
 The Yoga practice acts in a specific way on the regulatory systems of the organism, nervous and hormonal system, and for this reason it gives excellent results in the treatment of psychosomatic disorders.